Whitepaper

 Network architecture

-In all three modes, once two peers locate each other, the file transfer itself follows the same direct, encrypted path — there is no architectural difference in the data plane between LAN and internet transfers.
+In all three modes, once two peers are connected, the file transfer itself follows the same direct, encrypted path — there is no architectural difference in the data plane between LAN and internet transfers.

 03